-2.8.1 Ninety-four percent (94%) recognised the benefit of having a post holder, or competent authority, with the delegated authority to oversee a maritime casualty, and if necessary, exercise the State's intervention powers.

-- 2.8.2 A few stakeholders acknowledged that coastal State 'intervention', or the threat of intervention, had a positive effect in influencing 'faster or rapid' decision making, when lengthy contractual negotiations were ongoing.
-This is recognition that delays are occurring and need to be reduced, or minimised. - 2.8.3 It is imperative that all parties recognise the benefits of dialogue with the Maritime Authorities as soon as practicable.
+- 2.8.1 Ninety-four percent (94%) of responses to the survey recognised the benefit of having a government appointed post holder, or competent authority, with the delegated authority to oversee a maritime casualty, and if necessary, exercise the State's intervention powers. - 2.8.2 A few stakeholders acknowledged that coastal State 'intervention', or the threat of intervention, had a positive effect in influencing 'faster or rapid' decision making, when lengthy contractual negotiations were ongoing.
+This is further recognition that delays are occurring and need to be reduced, or minimised. - 2.8.3 It is imperative that all parties recognise the benefits of dialogue with the relevant Maritime Authorities as soon as practicable.
 Any failure to liaise with the representative(s) coastal States in a timely manner may lead to delays or risk the potential of being 'directed' to take specific action, and that may be more costly.